Sentence List: Jobs

-C-A-L R-O-D-G-E-R-S HE DEAF PILOT HIS GOAL U-S FLY-ACROSS WRONG FLY-ACROSS CRASH LUCKY ALIVE FIX-FIX-FIX FLY-ACROSS CRASH STILL ALIVE FIX-FIX-FIX FLY-ACROSS MANY STOPS FINALLY ARRIVE YAY.
+C-A-L R-O-D-G-E-R-S HE DEAF PILOT HIS GOAL U-S FLY-ACROSS (FLIGHT) WRONG FLY-ACROSS CRASH LUCKY ALIVE FIX FIX FIX FLY-ACROSS CRASH STILL ALIVE FIX FIX FIX FLY-ACROSS MANY STOP STOP STOP FINALLY ARRIVE YAY.

 Terence Parkin is a deaf swimmer from South Africa.
 He won the silver medal in the Olympics in 2000.